hakank/picat_regex/README.md

 Some initial notes:
 * I have only tested this on a Linux Ubuntu 20.04.
-* As you might see in emu/bp_pcre2.c, I am a C programmer (there is a reason why I prefer VHLL programming languages).
+* As you might see in emu/bp_pcre2.c, I am not a C programmer (there is a reason why I prefer VHLL programming languages).

 ## Files: